 Are you among the one-quarter of the travelers queried in the Voice of the Traveler survey by the Travel Industry Association who said they were currently interested in taking a volunteer or service-based vacation?
 Whether you're a millennial, a Gen-X-er, a Baby Boomer (the group expressing the strongest interest), or simply a parent who wants to introduce your children to other cultures, there is certainly a company or organization offering volunteer vacations that can make those aspirations a reality.

 These trips and experiences are as close as building homes in New Orleans or a far away as helping in orphanages in Romania or elephant camps in Africa.
 To see a list of organizations that offer volunteer travel trips and vacations (where you spend a few days of a trip volunteering and explore a new country the rest) click on Top Sources for Volunteer Vacations.

 Are You a Voluntourist?

 Returning travelers say volunteer travel is a life-changing experience that is tough to top.
-If you are wondering if Voluntourism is right for you, we have some suggestions on questions to ask and things to think about.
+If you are wondering if voluntourism is right for you, we have some suggestions on questions to ask and things to think about.
 Click here to find out more information.